The most beautiful monasteries of Mallorca

 convento – active monastery

-Whatever they are called, most of the monasteries in Mallorca today no longer pursue their original purpose.
-There are only a few active monasteries left.
+In Mallorca today, most of the monasteries no longer pursue their original purpose.
+Only a few active monasteries remain.
 As in many professions, there is a problem of new blood.
 The monks and nuns are getting too old to pursue their services in seclusion.
-Which is why more and more monasteries are being abandoned.
+That’s why more and more monasteries are being abandoned.

 The most beautiful monasteries of Mallorca

-As with many lists, this selection is of course only my opinion and purely subjective.
+As with many lists, this selection is, of course, only my opinion and purely subjective.
 The larger monasteries are somewhat more overrun with tourists than smaller hermitages.
-There are many beautiful tours and hikes to the monasteries on Mallorca.
-I am linking to some of them.
+There are many beautiful tours and hikes to the monasteries in Mallorca, and I’ve linked to some of them.
 As I am still in the process of translating single posts, some linked pages might still appear in German.
-You can either translate them through your browser, or just ignore them.
+You can either translate them through your browser or just ignore them.
 However, I thought the information valuable, therefore I left the links active.

 Kloster Randa: Santuario de la Cura